 Whether to use a direct question or incomplete statement in the stem depends on several factors.

-Direct question: the direct question format is easier to write, is more natural for younger students and is more likely to present a clearly formulated problem.
+Direct questions: the direct questions format is easier to write, is more natural for younger students and is more likely to present a clearly formulated problem.

 Example of direct question: